eigenteam/eigen-git-mirror/unsupported/README.txt

 but it shows an interesting way of using Eigen, then it could be a nice demo.

-This diectory is organized as follow:
+This directory is organized as follow:

 unsupported/Eigen/ModuleHeader1
 unsupported/Eigen/ModuleHeader2